-In the context of the Private Island project, the Management Data Input / Output (MDIO) bus is a two wire, out-of-band interface that connects the FPGA-based Ethernet MAC controllers to managed Ethernet PHYs.
-The purpose of the bus is configure, control, and obtain status of each PHY.
+The Management Data Input / Output (MDIO) bus is a two wire, out-of-band interface that connects the FPGA-based Ethernet MAC controllers to managed Ethernet PHYs.
+The purpose of the bus is configure, control, and obtain status of each PHY (e.g., status of auto negotiation and line rate).

-The Ethernet PHY supported by the project is the Texas Instruments DP83867.
+The Ethernet PHY supported by the Darsena development board is the Texas Instruments DP83867.
 This device is considered the MDIO Manageable Device (MMD).
-There is also some support for the Marvell Alaska PHY, but this isn't being actively maintained.

-The MDIO interface is specified in 802.3-2015 22.4.4 and is also referred to as the MII Management Interface (MIIM) or Serial Management Interface (SMI).
-The FPGA, which contains the MAC devices controlling the MDIO, can be referred to as the Station Management Entity (SME).
+The MDIO interface is specified in 802.3-2018, clause 22 and is also referred to as the MII Management Interface (MIIM) or Serial Management Interface (SMI).
+The FPGA, which contains the MAC devices controlling the MDIO, can also be referred to as the Station Management Entity (SME).

-An extension to MDIO is specified in IEEE 802.3-2015 section 45.
+An extension to MDIO is specified in IEEE 802.3-2018 clause 45.
 This extension provides additional device register space while retaining compatibility with the existing registers.
 The DP83867 supports this extended interface.

 - Start Phase: 2'b01